 Buy their book!

 This is an obvious one, but let me break it down!
 Authors/illustrators get paid an advance when they get their book deal.
 This advance is usually paid in two or three parts and contrary to popular belief, is not usually a huge amount of money.
 Once the book sells enough copies to make back the advance money, then the author and illustrator will start making royalties for every book sold.
-So buying books is the #1 thing you can do to help!

 Leave a Review online